pmitch242/pmitch242.github.io/README.md

 # Phill Mitchll-Matsuyama - Responsive-Portfolio

 This repository ("pmitch242.github.io") is where I will be displaying my work as I continue to learn and grow in my joruney to becoming a full stack developer.
-This repository not only holds my projects, but it also containes my contact information, my github profile, my linkedIn profile and resume. 'pmitch242.github.io' is fullly responsive.
+This repository not only holds my projects, but it also contains my contact information, my github profile, my linkedIn profile and my resume. 'pmitch242.github.io' is also fully responsive.

 Link: https://pmitch242.github.io/